Color-Printer/pkmn-route-rando/README.md

 - A solver that can attempt to go from point A to point B with a set starting inventory, picking up items along the way
 - An algorithm for finding "bridges" in the map, useful for making sure the player can't find their way to the other side of one-way obstacles
 - Shuffling and mixing of various item pools
+- Warp shuffling
+- No logic has been connected yet to either shuffles
 - Writing patches to a ROM file, including logic fixes and behind-the-scenes fixes to make the replacements work properly

 ## Logic Changes From Base Game (these are actually implemented in the patcher)